Wire Potpourri: Wire Jewelry Making Q&A with Jewelry Expert Connie Fox

 - Take a side-step into a whole new venture in jewelry making.
 Metalsmithing will keep you interested for years to come, and sheet metal can be beautifully incorporated into your wire work, or it can stand alone.
 Cold connecting is another method that might interest you.
 Your choices are limitless.

-Q: With the economic downturn, I just can’t afford to make all of my jewelry with sterling.
+Q: With the economic downturn, I just can’t afford to do all of my wire jewelry making with sterling.
 I am thinking of using nickel silver or silver-plated wire to cut costs.
 Do you recommend these options or do you have any other suggestions?

 A: You may already know this, but, I want to make sure you realize nickel silver has no silver in it.
 It is an alloy made up of nickel, copper and zinc.
 Also called German silver, it is known to produce allergic reactions in a fair number of people.
 Some statistics suggest 1 in 10 women are allergic to direct contact of nickel silver to their skin.
 It is such a problem the European Union has banned the use of nickel silver in jewelry.
 Keeping this mind, if you are making jewelry for yourself or for people you know to be free of allergic reactions, it is a reasonably good color match to sterling (nickel silver is more gray) and it is affordable.
 You can purchase nickel silver in dead soft wire.